dart-lang/language/accepted/future-releases/set-literals/implementation-plan.md

 ### Task2 : Task1 (CFE implementation)

-The CFE implements support for set literals (errors and warnings, constant evaluation, and any required changed to support the backends).
+The CFE implements support for set literals (errors and warnings, constant evaluation, and any required changes to support the backends).

 ### Task3 : Task1 (Analyzer implementation)